Excelsior-Technologies-Community/QRCodeGenerator/README.md

 ## Permissions

-**Why:** Camera and storage permissions are required for scanning QR codes and saving generated images.
+Camera and storage permissions are needed for scanning and saving QR codes.
+Add these to your `AndroidManifest.xml`:

-**How to use:**
-Add these permissions to your `AndroidManifest.xml`:

 ```xml
 <uses-permission android:name="android.permission.CAMERA" />